HERITAGE PROJECT

 The Heritage Project is a community of people who have made an investment in the financial stability of the Diocese of Western Kansas in perpetuity.
 This community represents the spirit of the Diocese, from its history of hard work and determination to the innovation and abundance of its future.
 Members of the Project have faith that their gifts, small or large, given with the Grace of God, will help grow the church, form the faithful, and transform lives in our diocese and beyond.

-The Heritage Project provides Vitality Grants for the next season in the life of the Diocese of Western Kansas Mission sized congregations in our Diocese can fund the day-to-day work of their ministries.
+The Heritage Project provides Vitality Grants for the next season in the life of the Diocese of Western Kansas.
+Mission sized congregations in our Diocese can fund the day-to-day work of their ministries.
 They are doing outstanding work.
 They do not have the resources to take the next step on their own and therefore require intervention from the diocese.

-The Heritage Project, an additional fund created within the existing Diocesan Foundation, enables the Diocese to offer “vitality grants” to those congregations who have the vision and passion to explore new ministries.
+The Heritage Project, an additional fund created within the existing Diocesan Endowment, enables the Diocese to offer “vitality grants” to those congregations who have the vision and passion to explore new ministries.
 Only a portion of the income from this fund can be spent on vitality grants.
 The fund itself will remain within the endowment to continue to grow.

 VITALITY GRANTS AT WORK TODAY